-Density and temperature profile variation along the solar cycle is an important fact and gives clues for the solar corona dynamics.
+Density and temperature profile variation along the solar cycle is an important factor and provides clues for solar corona dynamics.
 On the other hand, the problem of the heating corona is of great interest for solar physics.
 The primary conclusion is that the heating can be explained by processes that involve magnetic fields (Galsgaard & Nordlund 1997).
-In this context, we decided to build a physics-based model that relies on the assumption that the density, temperature and emission variations are due to the evolution of the structure of the solar magnetic field.
-The COronal DEnsity and Temperature (CODET) model allows us to investigate some important aspects such as variations of density and temperature through the solar corona, in different heights and time scales.
-These variations are examined in large scale during the solar cycle 23 and 24.
-This model is based on the idea presented by C. Marqué and M. Kretzschmar in the poster entitled: Forward modeling of the electron density and temperature distribution in the corona using EUV and radio observations, in the LWS meeting, Boulder, 2007.
+In this context, we decided to build a physics-based model that relies on the assumption that the density, temperature, and emission variations are due to the evolution of the structure of the solar magnetic field.
+The COronal DEnsity and Temperature (CODET) model allows us to investigate some important aspects such as variations of density and temperature through the solar corona, in different heights and timescales.
+These variations are examined in large scale during solar cycles 23 and 24.
+This model is based on the idea presented by C. Marqué and M. Kretzschmar in the poster entitled, "Forward modeling of the electron density and temperature distribution in the corona using EUV and radio observations," in the LWS meeting, Boulder, 2007.